crystdang/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-  May is the most successful month month to launch a campaign.
+  According to the data, May is the most successful month to launch a campaign.
+December has a considerably lower total of launches with successful and failed campaign averaging about the same amount, which in comparison to the rest of the year, proves it is a very unsuccessful time to launch.
+In conclusion, the data is skewed slightly right.

 ### Analysis of Outcomes Based on Goals